Working with Embellished Fabrics, Part 2

 2. Put the zipper in by hand.

-Posted on Feb 15th, 2010 in garment construction, how-to, fabric, embellishments
+Posted on Feb 15th, 2010 in garment construction, All How-To, fabric, embellishments